On this page

 The user can change the font size of the browser either permanently via the browser’s settings or on-the-fly via the keyboard keys CTRL+/- (Windows, Ubuntu) or Command+/- (Mac) and that refers to the text scaling.

 The other type of zoom is the pinch zoom.
 Pinch zooming zooms the entire page – layout, formatting, and text size – at the same time.
 Elements keep their size and shape, reducing the need for us to compensate for text scaling.
-In effect, the browser bears the burden of relative sizing.
+In effect, the browser bears the burden of relative size.

 Pinch zoom gesture